nipunchauhan/Text-to-SQL-LLM-Application-with-Google-Gemini-Pro/README.md

 * Important Note & Future Directions

 ## Project Overview
-This project demonstrates the power of Large Language Models (LLMs) in democratizing data access.
-By creating an intelligent natural language interface for a complex database, it bridges the gap between intricate data structures and users who lack SQL expertise.
+This project demonstrates the power of Large Language Models (LLMs) by creating an intelligent natural language interface for a complex database, which bridges the gap between intricate data structures and users who lack SQL expertise.
 The application uses a sophisticated prompt engineering strategy to guide the **Gemini 2.5 Pro** model, ensuring it generates accurate, efficient, and secure SQL queries tailored specifically for a SQLite environment.
 The entire application is wrapped in an interactive web interface built with Streamlit.

 ## Objectives
 In many organizations, valuable data is stored in complex databases, accessible only to data analysts or developers proficient in SQL.
 This creates a bottleneck, slowing down decision-making for business users, coaches, or scouts who need quick answers from the data.